grahamking/kipr/README.md

 # DEPENDENCIES

-gnupg to encrypt password files, xclip (linux) or pbcopy (OSX) to copy password to clipboard.
+gnupg to encrypt password files, wl-copy (linux) or pbcopy (OSX) to copy password to clipboard.

-On Ubuntu / Debian: `sudo apt-get install gnupg xclip`
+On Ubuntu / Debian: `sudo apt-get install gnupg`, wl-copy should already be there

 # CONFIGURATION